Skip to main content

 2. Field filtering — When extraction is triggered, the platform checks the detected side and filters the extraction fields accordingly.
 Only fields relevant to the detected side are sent to the AI model.

-3. Compliance awareness — Side filtering also applies to compliance rules.
+3. Validity awareness — Side filtering also applies to validity rules.
 Required fields and field validation rules are evaluated only against the fields that are expected to appear on the detected side.

 If no side is detected (e.g., single-page documents or documents without side configuration), all fields are extracted as usual.